johentsch/ms3/paper/paper.md

-`ms3` has already been used for creating several datasets, namely version 2 of the Annotated Beethoven Corpus [@Neuwirth2018_AnnotatedBeethovenCorpus], the Annotated Mozart Sonatas [@Hentschel2021_AnnotatedMozartSonatas], and an annotated corpus of 19th century piano music [@Hentschelunderreview_AnnotatedCorpusTonal].
+`ms3` has already been used for creating several datasets, namely version 2 of the Annotated Beethoven Corpus [@Neuwirth2018_AnnotatedBeethovenCorpus], the Annotated Mozart Sonatas [@Hentschel2021_AnnotatedMozartSonatas], and an annotated corpus of 19th century piano music [@Hentschelinpress_AnnotatedCorpusTonal].
 It has been successful in formatting training and validation data for a chord inference algorithm and for inserting its analytical outputs into the respective scores [@McLeod:21; @McLeod].
-Moreover, the library is at the heart of a semi-automated annotation workflow running on GitHub [@Hentschel2021_SemiautomatedWorkflowParadigm] and a dependency of the music corpus analysis library DiMCAT [@Hentschel2022_DiMCATDIgitalMusicology].
+Moreover, the library is at the heart of a semi-automated annotation workflow running on GitHub [@Hentschel2021_SemiautomatedWorkflowParadigm] and a dependency of the music corpus analysis library DiMCAT [@Hentschelsubmittedforreview_IntroducingDiMCATUtilize].

 # Acknowledgements